rdwrome/261sp24/09Network/Band.md

 ## Band
 - [Sample Website](https://kariestes.github.io/)
 - GROUPS:
-  - Jason, Belle, Skylar
-  - Kevin, Antonio, Daniel
-  - Vicente, Quinn, Alan, Gavin
-  - Reana, Shao-Wen, Dean
+  - Barbara, Yinou, Ryan A, Jaden
+  - Jose, Ada, Fumiya, Cooper
+  - Ryan W, Esther, Max, Sunshiyu
 <pre>
 You + your group mates are a new band.
 Build a simple band website together using pages.github.com where your index.html file has